ebzzry/barf/README.md

 $ nix init
 ```

-Periodically, run the following command to update the databases for the aforementioned databases,
+Periodically, run the following command to update the aforementioned databases, plus the channels
-plus the channels for the user and root:
+for the user and root:

 ```bash
 $ nix full-update